nicholaspretorius/npgh/src/pages/post040.md

 ---
-title: "When the going is good."
+title: "When The Going is Good."
 id: "POST 040"
 date: "2019-04-13"
 ---